The Learning Cycle as an Instructional Model

 Concepts - Are the major ideas about a particular phenomenon people abstract from specific experiences.
 Information facts, concepts, and generalizations that are learned, which are often facilitated by teachers (taught).

-Teachers should remember concepts are ideas about a particular phenomenon that students construct during a learning experience.
-A concept, then, is what the students will have in their heads when they walk away from a learning experience.
+Teachers should remember concepts are ideas about a particular phenomenon that learners construct during a learning experience.
+A concept, then, is what the they will have in their heads when they walk away from a learning experience.

 Concepts can be classified in a number of areas.
 Areas most notably identified in national and state standards written by subject specific learned societies (mathematics, science, social science, language arts, health, ...) and usually identified in curriculum plans.